crosstheages/public-data/patch-notes-arise.md

 - Cooldown could have some problems of visibility if you have a action modifier from talents
 - The ranking can show some duplicates (All ranks are well recorded, it is just a problem about filtering, we will need to make a little maintenance about 30 minutes to fix it in the coming days)
 - Screenshots on bug report has been disabled because of an issue
+- Sometimes, Light Finisher 3 can apply a shield on creatures

 ### Tips
 - Note that if you have any problems of "data syncrhonization", you can fix it by restarting the game